 For safety and convenience it is best to replace your RV GFCI outlets when they malfunction.
 These can easily be identified with your tester.
-Feel confident to perform this DYI job, a job that will save you time and money.
+Feel confident to perform this DIY job, a job that will save you time and money.

 When should you replace your RV GFCI outlets?
 When they’re malfunctioning or old a replacement is in order.
 A ground-fault circuit interrupter (GFCI) acts almost immediately to shut off electric power in as little as 1/40 of a second.
 It identifies ground faults by comparing electrical current going to and returning from equipment along the circuit.